211tbc/synthesis/docs/synthesis_install_read_me.txt

 -ensure the mode is set to 'TEST' in conf/settings.py.
 This creates/wipes the db.
 Subsequent restarts should be in the 'PROD' mode, if you don't want data to be wiped each restart.

+edit ~/myrestservice/bin/python to add the path:
+'/home/synthesis/myrestservice/synthesis/synthesis',
+as another entry in the sys.path[0:0] =  section.

 -start the server, but first move to the newly built location.  we have to do this because paster looks for the contents of the synthesis.egg-info dir to provide controller and serve command options
 ~/myrestservice$ cd synthesis
 ~/myrestservice/synthesis$ ../bin/python ../bin/paster serve ./development.ini start